-Another common reason for interest in MTG card size (or other TCGs) is for printing proxy cards.
+Another common reason for interest in card size (for any TCG) is for printing proxy cards.
 “Proxies” are cards that are printed at home and used to represent actual cards for playtesting or casual play.
 This is a common practice for non-tournament play like EDH and for realistic playtesting of cards before you buy them.

 Proxies are a great way to play with cards that you otherwise wouldn’t be able to acquire.
 This could be due to the price or scarcity of the card.
 It’s also a great way to avoid wasting money on buying cards just to test with.
 However, there are a few very important things to keep in mind when making or using proxies.

 First, never print cards yourself, and try to pass them off as authentic cards.
 That is where you get into counterfeiting instead of proxying.
 Second, be sure to communicate with your playgroup so that everyone is on the same page about using proxies.
 Lastly, remember that proxies are for casual play/playtesting only and can’t be used in DCI-sanctioned events.